 - Just Barely Mix.
 You should still see some small and medium-sized lumps in the batter.
 Add the apples and raisins and stir until just combined.

-As you can see from the picture above, the waffle batter is pretty thick and is packed with apple pieces.
+As you can see from the picture below, the waffle batter is pretty thick and is packed with apple pieces.

-Allow the waffles to come to room temperature before placing on a baking tray, so they are close together but not touching.
-Pop in the freezer until frozen, around 30 mins, then transfer to a freezable container.
+Allow the waffles to come to room temperature before placing them on a baking tray, so they are close together but not touching.
+Pop in the freezer until frozen, around 30 mins, then transfer to a freezable container or zip-lock back.
+Return to the freezer for up to 3 months.

 You might also like